lbardev/lbardev/README.md

 - 👋 Hi, I’m @lbardev phd in geomechanics (upc/barcelona)
-- 👀 I’m interested in coupled problems, multiphase flow, psychology, music, literature
+- 👀 I’m interested in coupled problems, multiphase flow, python // psychology, music, literature
-- 🌱 I’m currently working as scientific code developer & learning python other languages
+- 🌱 I’m currently working as scientific code developer in fortran
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on R&D projects (related to O&G or CCUS)
-- 📫 How to reach me ...
+- 📫 How to reach me: send comment
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 <!---
 lbardev/lbardev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.